Rehabilitation servicesSkip section navigation

 United Pain Center provided Zeien with relief from her pain through medical treatment, while Courage Kenny Sports & Physical Therapy Center provided an innovative therapy approach for her condition: complex regional pain syndrome (CRPS).

 Complex regional pain syndrome – a chronic pain condition

 Complex regional pain syndrome is a chronic pain condition associated with dysfunction in the central and peripheral nervous systems.
 Typical features include changes in the color and temperature of the skin of the affected limb or body part, accompanied by intense pain, skin sensitivity, sweating and swelling.

 The key symptom of complex regional pain syndrome is continuous, intense pain that is at a higher level and lasts longer than expected after injury.
 The pain also becomes worse over time instead of improving, which describes exactly what Zeien was experiencing.

 If not treated effectively, a patient with complex regional pain syndrome could lose the use of the affected extremity altogether.

-The Fort Road location is one of two Sister Kenny Sports & Physical Therapy Center sites that specialize in complex regional pain syndrome treatment.
+The Fort Road location is one of two Courage Kenny Sports & Physical Therapy Center sites that specialize in complex regional pain syndrome treatment.
 The other is in Minneapolis.
-Gradually, therapists throughout the Sister Kenny Sports & Physical Therapy Center system are being educated in this new approach.
+Gradually, therapists throughout the Courage Kenny Sports & Physical Therapy Center system are being educated in this new approach.